EdgeNet-project/edgenet-project.github.io/client_deployment.md

 $
 ```

-If you are curious about the command line options for `docker run`:
+The command line options for `docker run` are:
 * `-d` starts the image in "detached mode".
 If you were to run the container without this option, you would be logged into it directly.
 * `-t` and `-i` together allocate a tty as the primary process and keep STDIN open.
 By default in this case, the tty provides a Bash shell.

 With Docker, if a container's primary process ever stops, the container stops as well.
 If you were to run the CentOS image without a primary process, say via `docker run -d centos`, it would stop right away.
 Similarly, if you were to detach from the container with an `exit` command instead of Ctrl-p Ctrl-q, the container would stop.

-## Install `paris-traceroute`
+## Install the Client Software
 In what follows, you will want to be careful not to kill your running container, so as not to lose your work.
+Be sure to detach from the container with Ctrl-p Ctrl-q each time.

+Steps:
-* If not already logged in to the container, do so now with `docker attach <container ID>`, using the container ID that you see in `docker ps` output.
+1. If not already logged in to the container, do so now with `docker attach <container ID>`,
+  using the container ID that you see in `docker ps` output.
-* From the command line in the container, download the `paris-traceroute` package and the `libparistraceroute` package on which it depends:
+2. From the command line in the container, download the client software packages.
+  Your client tool will be the `paris-traceroute`, provided by the package of the same name, and which
+  depends upon the `libparistraceroute` package:
    * `curl -Ok https://paris-traceroute.net/downloads/packages/Fedora/20/libparistraceroute-0.9-1.fc20.x86_64.rpm`
    * `curl -Ok https://paris-traceroute.net/downloads/packages/Fedora/20/paris-traceroute-0.9-1.fc20.x86_64.rpm`
 * Install these packages: